AnkittSharmaa/AnkittSharmaa/README.md

 - I’m currently pursuing my B. Tech. in Information Technology from VJTI, Mumbai.

+- I’m love exploring and learning new things.

-- I’m interested in  Web Development,Python and Problem Solving.
+- Currently doing Web Development and Problem Solving.

 - All of my projects are available [here](https://github.com/AnkittSharmaa?tab=repositories).